Ian Rankin's birthday: 10 of the author’s best quotes about writing

-As the popular author turns 59, we take a look at some of his best quotes.
+As the popular author turns 59 this weekend, we take a look at some of his best quotes.

 Known for his Inspector Rebus novels, Ian Rankin is one of Scotland's best loved authors.
 Here he talks about writing - from advice to funny quips.